The Possession: Box office

 The Possession grossed $49.1 million in domestic market and $33.8 million in other territories.

 The film ranked #1 in its opening weekend, taking in an estimated $17.7 million, and an estimated $21.3 million for the full Labor Day Weekend.

 Skeptical analysis

-A 2019 article in Skeptical Inquirer concluded that the dybbuk Box "is not a haunted Jewish wine cabinet from Spain but instead a minibar from New York."
-The author believes Kevin Mannis created the dybbuk box story "from whole cloth", and that "This elaborate story that started the entire legend was not an account of real supernatural events, but instead a fictional backstory he came up with to sell an ordinary and incomplete mini bar."
+The real dybbuk box is now being held in Zak Bagans' Haunted Museum in Las Vegas.
+A 2019 article in Skeptical Inquirer concluded that the supposed dybbuk box from the "Jinx" article "is not a Jewish wine cabinet from Spain but instead a minibar from New York."
+The author believes Kevin Mannis created the dybbuk box story "from whole cloth", and that "This elaborate story that started the entire legend was not an account of real supernatural events, but instead a fictional backstory he came up with to sell an ordinary and incomplete minibar."
 The article includes a screen capture of a Facebook post made by Kevin Mannis.
 The post, dated October 24, 2015, states: